VIDA-NYU/prida/data-generation/README.md

 The output (part of `stdout`) can then be used by script [`generate-plots-from-stats.py`](generate-plots-from-stats.py) to create some plots.
 These plots are automatically saved under directory `plots/`, which will be created if it does not originally exists.
 Note that [`generate-plots-from-stats.py`](generate-plots-from-stats.py) uses [Matplotlib](https://matplotlib.org/) for the plots.

 For your convenience, the scripts [`run-stats-client`](run-stats-client) and [`run-stats-cluster`](run-stats-cluster) automatically generate the statistics and create the plots for local and cluster executions, respectively.
-For instance, if you are running locally:
+For instance, if you are running in a cluster:

     $ ./run-stats-cluster <output name>